 Main benefits: Great brand, quiet kick pedal, compact, very cheap.

-Before people start complaining about this part, Roland have a slightly cheaper version of this (the TD-1K), but the KV version contains a very high quality mesh snare that I would class as essential to this electric drum set.
+Note: Roland have two similar versions of this (the TD-1K), but the KV version contains a very high quality mesh snare that is quite an upgrade.

 Roland is not known for cheap electronic drum sets.
 They’re a very high quality manufacturer that charges a premium price for their products.
 This kit is still slightly expensive for what you get, but it’s a very good one.